Proton nuclear magnetic resonance: Hetero-nuclear coupling

-If there are other NMR-active nuclei present in a molecule, spin-spin coupling will be observed between the hetero-atoms and the protons.
-This occurs most frequently in compounds that contain phosphorus or fluorine, as they are both spin 1/2 nuclei of 100% abundance.
-For example, the 1H signals for the protons in fluoromethane are split into a doublet by the fluorine atom; conversely the fluorine-19 NMR spectrum of this compound shows a quartet due to being split by the three protons.
+If there are other NMR-active nuclei present in a molecule, spin–spin coupling will be observed between the hetero-atoms and the protons.
+This occurs most frequently in compounds that contain phosphorus or fluorine, as they are both spin-1/2 nuclei of 100% abundance.
+For example, the 1H signals for the protons in fluoromethane are split into a doublet by the fluorine atom; conversely, the fluorine-19 NMR spectrum of this compound shows a quartet due to being split by the three protons.
 Typical 2J coupling constants between fluorine and protons are 48 Hz or so; the strength of coupling declines to 2 Hz in 4J coupling.

 Even larger coupling constants may be seen in phosphines, especially if the proton is directly bonded to the phosphorus.
-Coupling constants for these protons are often as large as 200 Hz, for example in diethylphosphine, where the 1J P-H coupling constant is 190 Hz.
-These coupling constants are so large that they may span distances in excess of 1ppm (depending on the spectrometer), making them prone to overlapping with other proton signals in the molecule.
+Coupling constants for these protons are often as large as 200 Hz, for example, in diethylphosphine, where the 1J P−H coupling constant is 190 Hz.
+These coupling constants are so large that they may span distances in excess of 1 ppm (depending on the spectrometer), making them prone to overlapping with other proton signals in the molecule.